HEKLER RESEARCH RESIDENCY: NINA KOMEL

 Residency period: June 21 – July 5, 2019

-For this residency in Užice, Prljevic and Komel used site-specific research methods to establish correlations between artists’ hometowns, City of Užice (RS) and Municipality Brod (RS, BiH), that both reflect the failure of transitional economies during and in the post-war period.
+For this residency in Užice, Komel and Prljević used site-specific research methods to establish correlations between artists’ hometowns, City of Užice (RS) and Municipality Brod (RS, BiH), that both reflect the failure of transitional economies during and in the post-war period.
 This process encompassed audiovisual mapping of the foreclosed public factories due to failed privatization and their influence on the working class community, as well as displaced historic landmarks.
 An important part of their research was facilitated by amazing staff of City of Užice Historical Archive (Istorijski arhiv Užice).
+This is an ongoing collaboration and a part of larger HEKLER project that examines the relationships between social and architectural transformations within peripheral neoliberal economies.

-One result of the research was Komel’s new work Lik i djelo / Figure and Deed that examines the displacement of a public statue dedicated to Josip Broz Tito, President of Socialist Federal Republic of Yugoslavia (1943-1980), created by Frane Kršinić.
-The statute was originally located on the Partizan Square in 1961 when the square was finalized.
-Located in Užice center, the square was celebrated as an outstanding urbanist and architectural modernist complex in Yugoslavia designed by architect Stanko Mandic, that includes residential buildings, cultural and administrative centers.
+One result of the research was Komel’s new work Lik i djelo / Figure and Deed that examines the displacement of a public statue (Images 3 and 4) dedicated to Josip Broz Tito, President of Socialist Federal Republic of Yugoslavia (1943-1980), created by Frane Kršinić.
+The statute was originally placed on the Partizan Square in 1961 when the square was finalized which was also a year when Tito and the Indian Prime Minister Jawaharlal Nehru established Non-Aligned Movement in Belgrade.
+Located in Užice center, the square was celebrated as an outstanding urbanist and architectural modernist complex in Yugoslavia designed by architect Stanko Mandić, that includes residential buildings, cultural and administrative centers.
 After 30 years on the upper level of the square, the statue was violently removed during local protests in 1991 with the beginning of the Civil War in Yugoslavia.
 Upon removal, the statue was driven through the city and left neglected behind the National Museum building.

 Nina Komel is a conceptual artist from Brod, Bosnia and Herzegovina.
 Komel’s work is based on documenting and emphasizing the absurd state of everyday interactions and value systems in Bosnia and Herzegovina that occupy both personal and public experience.
 Focusing on the state of isolation, Komel works in a range of media, from text to immersive interactive installations that use visual and non-visual language.
 Komel recognizes the power of irony to transform the accumulation of contradictions in the current state of the culture and the pressure it imposes on the artist and the citizen.
 She lives and works in Novi Sad, Serbia.